J. K. Rowling says tabloids targeted her children

 She said that after the paper paid her damages, she finally saw the notes of its private investigator Glenn Mulcaire, who was jailed for hacking in 2007.

-Miller said she became "intensely paranoid" and mistakenly accused family and friends of betraying her when information about her appeared in the press that had actually been hacked.
+Miller said she became "intensely paranoid" and mistakenly accused family and friends of betraying her when information about her appeared in the press that had actually been obtained through voicemail hacking.

 "I felt I was living in some sort of video game," said Miller.

-Former Formula One chief Max Mosley meanwhile said News International, which owned the News of the World, tried to "destroy" him after he challenged a story about his involvement in a sadomasochistic orgy.
+Mosley said News International, which owned the News of the World, tried to "destroy" him after he challenged a story about his involvement in a sadomasochistic orgy.

 Mosley, 71, said he took News International to court after the paper published a front-page story in March 2008 entitled "F1 boss has sick Nazi orgy with 5 hookers."